March 13, 2023

 Which option do you prefer to form your LLC?

 You need to register a business name when starting an LLC.
-Your chosen name must follow the state's guidelines.
+The name you choose should follow the state's guidelines.

 Business Name Reservations

-You can get a DBA if you want to use a different name for your business than what's registered.
-You can explore what else DBAs offer in this article.
+You can get a fictitious business name (aka a DBA) if you want to use a different name for your business than what's registered.

-In California, you need to register your DBA name within 40 days of starting your business.[2]
+In California, you need to register your fictitious business name within 40 days of starting your business.

-Aside from that, California requires all LLCs operating under a DBA to announce it in a local publication within 30 days of their DBA registration's approval.
-Your advertisement should run once a week for 4 weeks or 1 month.
+California requires all LLCs operating under a fictitious business name to announce it in a local publication within 30 days of its registration's approval.
+Your advertisement should run once a week for 4 weeks or 1 month.[2]

-California doesn't have special requirements to become a registered agent.
-Anyone can be a registered agent as long as they meet the following criteria:
+Anyone can do it as long as they meet the following criteria:

 • Should be 18 years old or above